benva/secondhand-marketplace/README.md

    * sensitive information showing in script?
    * make it look nicer, pretty sure not using Vue js to its full potential.
    * Computed properties for lists?
+   * Components not working, so figure that out